-Officer Deon Joseph is a law enforcement consultant who has worked for the LAPD for over 19 years, seventeen of those years in downtown Los Angeles’ Skid Row community.
+Officer Deon Joseph is a law enforcement consultant who has worked for the LAPD for over 24 years, twenty-two of those years in downtown Los Angeles’ Skid Row community.
 From patrolling the streets or providing a shoulder for the community to lean on to meeting with public figures and advocating for change, Deon is driven to create an environment conducive to change for the homeless and those trying to reclaim their lives from the grip of addiction.
 He is an honest, faithful, passionate and caring man – traits he pours into his daily life and activities.

 For the past ten years, Deon has served as Senior Lead Officer in charge of safety of the people that live on Skid Row.
 Deon was able to help change the culture of Skid Row along with his fellow officers, via a grassroots approach as opposed to handcuffs.
 Over time, Deon discovered that he could not simply make arrests with any hopes of making lasting changes on Skid Row.
 Coupled with reducing crime in Skid Row, Deon helped build a better relationship between the LAPD and the homeless population they serve.
 Deon is considered a subject matter expert on Skid Row crime and culture and has been sought out by multiple news organizations, filmmakers, and politicians to speak on issues related to Skid Row.

 To accomplish changes to the culture of Skid Row, Deon collaborated with the community to develop programs such as the “Just Like U” Mentor program, which began in 2006 at the Union Rescue Mission.
 The program was designed to motivate kids living in poverty to see themselves beyond their negative circumstance by placing mentors in front of them who have become successful, but whose lives mirrored the lives of the children.